nccadman19/beau-belle/README.md

 ## Surface
 --------------

-I chose a colour palette based around the logo colours, I put the image into a search engine and copied the colour of the lofo.
+I chose a colour palette based around the logo colours, I put the image into a search engine and copied the colour of the logo.
 I wanted this to be reflected on the website.
 I paired these colours with a dark grey and black font to stand out around the base colour.

 ### Colormind